ordina-jworks/ordina-jworks.github.io/_posts/2022-05-04-RTK-Intership.md

 ### How to receive correction data?
 There are a few ways to receive this correction data.
 You can build your own base station or use a service.
-Not all services are free, for example Skylark, this service has coverage over 3 continents but is paying.
+Not all services are free.
+For example Skylark, this service has coverage over 3 continents but it is a paid service.
 Fortunately, the Flemish government has set up a service called FLEPOS.

 ## What is FLEPOS?